-- 3) The CPU displays the default values of the network parameters including Window update gap value, Reverse packet enable flag, the initialization mode, FPGA MAC address, FPGA IP address, FPGA port number, Target IP address, and Target port number.
-The firmware has two default parameter sets for the operation mode: Server parameter set (used for Server mode only) and Client parameter set (used for both Client and Fixed-MAC mode).
-When setting to Fixed-MAC mode, an extra parameter, Target MAC address, is also displayed.
-The user can select to complete the initialization process using the default parameters or by updating some parameters.
-The details of how to change the parameter are provided in Reset parameters menu (topic 3.2). - 4) The CPU waits until the IP completes the initialization process by checking if busy status (TOE_CMD_INTREG[0]) is equal to 0b.
+- 1) Upon FPGA boot-up, the CPU polls the status of the Ethernet link (USER_RST_INTREG[16]).
+The CPU waits until the link is up, and then displays a welcome message to show IP information. - 2) The menu to select the initialization mode of TOE10G-IP is displayed, allowing the user to choose the Client or Server mode - 3) The CPU displays the default values of the network parameters.
+The details of how to change the parameter are provided in Reset parameters menu (refer to section 3.2). - 4) The CPU waits until the IP completes the initialization process by checking if busy status (TOE_CMD_INTREG[0]) is equal to 0b.
 After that, "IP initialization complete" is displayed with the main menu.
 There are five test operations in the main menu, and more details of each menu are described below.